-The Zoo’s Rodrigues fruit bats live in a colony of 35 animals— fifteen males, fifteen females, and five unsexed juveniles.
+The Zoo’s Rodrigues fruit bats live in a colony of 35 animals— fifteen males, thirteen females, and seven unsexed juveniles.
 Because the bats are all very similar in appearance, each adult wears a colored band attached to a part of the wing called the “thumb.”
 This color-coding allows keepers to tell individuals apart.

-The oldest bat in our colony was born at the Lincoln Children’s Zoo in Nebraska on June 11, 1998; her name is Batooka, and she is the only bat in our group to have her own name.
+The oldest bat in our colony was born at the Lincoln Children’s Zoo in Nebraska on June 11, 1998; her name is Batooka.
 About half of the bats in the colony were imported from the Gerald Durrell Endemic Wildlife Sanctuary in Mauritius on October 2, 2013.
-The remaining bats were all born here at the Philadelphia Zoo; the youngest bat was born on November 20, 2015.
+The remaining bats were all born here at the Philadelphia Zoo; the youngest bat was born on April 13, 2016.

 In 2013, two members of Philadelphia Zoo's conservation team traveled to Rodrigues, the principle island of the Republic of Mauritius, to accompany the bats on their long journey to the United States.
 They kept a blog to highlight their adventures overseas!

 Rare Animal Conservation Center

 In captivity, the average lifespan of this bat seems to be about 20 years.
 Their lifespan in the wild is currently unknown.

 The Rodrigues fruit bats are very social, roosting in large colonies in the tops of emergent trees (the tallest trees in the forest).
 They leave the roost at twilight to feed, and return to the roost around dawn.
 During the night, feeding bouts are interspersed with resting that usually takes place near the feeding site.
 They are not echolocators, but use their eyesight for travel and to search for food.
 Males will vocalize, nip, or strike with their wings to defend breeding, roosting, and feeding territories from other male bats.